in28minutes/java-cheat-sheet/README.md

 }
 ```
 ### Abstract Class
 - An abstract class cannot be instantiated.
-LetÕs understand about an Abstact class with examples.
+Let's understand about an Abstact class with examples.

 #### Abstract Class cannot be instantiated
 In code below ÓAbstractClassExample ex = new AbstractClassExample();Ó gives a compilation error because AbstractClassExample is declared with keyword abstract.